ZonaAirdrop/Elixir-Validaror-Node-Guide/README.md

 Create a new and dedicated wallet using metamask.
 Don't use old wallet.

-STRATEGY_EXECUTOR_DISPLAY_NAME :Enter name for your Node
+STRATEGY_EXECUTOR_DISPLAY_NAME : Your Validator Name

-STRATEGY_EXECUTOR_BENEFICIARY : Enter the wallet address here
+STRATEGY_EXECUTOR_BENEFICIARY : Wallet Address

-SIGNER_PRIVATE_KEY : Private key from the new wallet
+SIGNER_PRIVATE_KEY : Private key

 Ctrl+X - they press Y - Enter